awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide-terraform.md

 weight = 30
 +++

+> Note: Terraform deployment options are still in preview.

 ## Prerequisites

 Be sure that you have satisfied the [installation prerequisites]({{< ref "../prerequisites.md" >}}) before working through this guide.